Kinetic Event-Chain Algorithm for Active Matter: Details of the kEC simulations for the phase diagram of hard disks

+To determine the binodal line, we calculate the probability density distribution $p(\eta_{\mathrm{local}})$ of the local packing fraction.
+If MIPS occurs, $p(\eta_{\mathrm{local}})$ exhibits two distinct maxima corresponding to the dilute and dense phase (see Fig.\ \ref{fig:histogram}).
+The binodal lines indicate the coexisting densities and are determined by averaging the coexisting densities (the positions of the two maxima of $p(\eta_{\mathrm{local}})$) for different global packing fractions at the same P\'{e}clet number.

-Blue points in Fig.\ 1 in the main text which lie between the coexistence lines correspond to global packing fractions, where the homogeneous initial state is only metastable.
-They should become unstable to MIPS by strong perturbations such as strong density fluctuations.
-To check this, some systems are simulated with $\eta\leq 0.32$, similar to Ref.\ \citenum{Levis2017}, with an already phase-separated initial state, which we prepared by placing a dense and approximately square-shaped particle cluster in the center of the system.
-In addition, all driving forces are aligned in the direction of the system center initially.
+Orange points in Fig.\ \ref{fig:full_mips_phase_diagram} of the main text, which lie within the region spanned by the binodal line, correspond to global packing fractions, where the homogeneous initial state is only metastable.
+They should become unstable to MIPS by strong perturbations, such as strong density fluctuations.
+To check this, some systems are simulated with $\eta \leq 0.32$, similar to Ref.\,\cite{Levis2017}, with an already phase-separated initial state, which we prepared by placing a dense and approximately square-shaped particle cluster in the center of the system.
+In addition, all initial driving forces are aligned in the direction of the system center.
 The results are shown in Fig.\ \ref{fig:mips56}, where red circles represent systems with phase separated final states (see insets).
-We find that the phase separated state is a globally stable, while the homogeneous state only metastable, for practically all blue points which lie between the coexistence lines.
-Small deviations are due to finite-size effects.
-Especially near the binodal, systems separate into two phases such, that the dilute phase packing fraction approximately equals the global packing density.
+We find that the phase separated state is globally stable, while the homogeneous state is only metastable, for most of the orange points, which lie between the coexistence lines.
+Small deviations, especially near the binodal, are due to finite-size effects cf. to a free energy barrier of homogeneous nucleation.

-Each particle has its ``own simulation time'' in the kEC algorithm.
-In Fig.\ \ref{fig:time}, we confirm that the resulting simulation time is, on average, equal for all particles for the active disk system.
-We choose a very heterogeneous system deep in the MIPS region (${\rm Pe} = 225$ and $\eta=0.50$), but still observe a very narrow Gaussian distribution of particle simulation times with a relative standard deviation of only $5.2\%$.